beste/firebase-php/docs/user-management.rst

 In addition, you can specify whether to handle the email action link directly from a mobile application when it is installed or from a browser.

-For links that are meant to be opened via a mobile app, you’ll need to enable Firebase Dynamic Links and perform some tasks to detect these links from your mobile app.
-Refer to the instructions on how to `configure Firebase Dynamic Links <https://firebase.google.com/docs/auth/web/passing-state-in-email-actions#configuring-hosting-links>`_ for email actions.

 ========================= =========== ===========
 Parameter                 Type        Description
 ========================= =========== ===========